Application of integrated gradients explainability to sociopsychological semantic markers: Introduction

-Available approaches commonly evaluate sentiment, or any other linguistic marker, at the sentence or document level, meaning that each text is classified into a single value.
-Although extremely valuable, this approach has a limitation: we are not aware of what part of the text (i.e., which words) effectively contributes to the prediction, and the role of text elements (i.e., words) is obscured by the complex deep learning mechanism.
-However, this information could be highly valuable as an additional signal for researchers, as it provides a more readable result in an ``explainable AI (XAI)'' manner.
-Using XAI methods helps to determine how specific terms influence the sentiment of a text.
-These methods offer several benefits, including increasing model accountability for its decisions, providing insight into factors that shape sentiment, and supporting industries such as finance and healthcare, where regulatory frameworks require explanations of model outputs \cite{SentimentXAI2024}.
-A solution to this problem is given by the \ac{IG} approach, which is widely used for interpretable AI recommendations due to its interesting properties: it measures the importance of features by averaging the model output gradient along a straight path and is computationally efficient.
+A solution to this problem \Tom{can be obtained through a number of state-of-the-art methods available from the literature.
+Among these,} the \ac{IG} approach is widely used for interpretable AI recommendations due to its interesting properties: it measures the importance of features by averaging the model output gradient along a straight path and is computationally efficient.
 Furthermore, it has the desired completeness property, which means that the attributions add up to the target output when a baseline is carefully chosen \cite{linardatos2020explainable}.
 Although \ac{IG} is classically applied to images, recent research has highlighted its role in \ac{NLP}, especially in relation to sentiment analysis \cite{bartivcka2022evaluating, santoso2023text, grosz2023discovering, zielinski2023dataset}.
-Improvements to the baseline \ac{IG} approach are also available, for example, the sequential-\ac{IG} approach that computes the importance of each word in a sentence by keeping all other words fixed and only generating interpolations between the baseline and the word of interest \cite{enguehard2023sequentialintegratedgradientssimple}, or the discretized-\ac{IG} approach, which uses a more effective attribution along non-linear interpolation paths \cite{sanyal2021discretized}.
-Methods alternative to \ac{IG} exist for interpreting the Transformer architecture, such as DeepLIFT \cite{shrikumar2017learning} or SHAP \cite{mosca2022shap, scott2017unified}, and their effectiveness is analyzed in this paper.
+Improvements to the baseline \ac{IG} approach are also available, for example, the sequential-\ac{IG} approach, which computes the importance of each word in a sentence by keeping all other words fixed and only generating interpolations between the baseline and the word of interest \cite{enguehard2023sequential}, or the discretized-\ac{IG} approach, which uses a more effective attribution along non-linear interpolation paths \cite{sanyal2021discretized}.
+Methods alternative to \ac{IG} exist for interpreting the Transformer architecture, such as DeepLIFT \cite{shrikumar2017learning} or SHAP \cite{mosca2022shap, scott2017unified}.

+In this paper, \Tom{we analyze and compare the effectiveness of state-of-the-art solutions, being thus able to identify \ac{IG} \cite{sundararajan2017axiomatic} as the most effective approach in terms of both performance and complexity.
+We specifically exploit it} to access entity-level information (i.e., word-level \Tom{attributions}) for sociopsychological markers other than sentiment, and focus on agency, an important construct, one of the very few markers for which a pre-trained and validated \ac{NLP} predictor, BERTAgent \cite{nikadon2023}, is available.
+We work on BERTAgent to both optimize the \ac{IG} parameters and to verify the suitability of the \ac{IG} approach for the task.